apache/datafusion-sandbox/docs/source/user-guide/introduction.md

 ## Why DataFusion?

 - _High Performance_: Leveraging Rust and Arrow's memory model, DataFusion is very fast.
+This is a test change
 - _Easy to Connect_: Being part of the Apache Arrow ecosystem (Arrow, Parquet, and Flight), DataFusion works well with the rest of the big data ecosystem
 - _Easy to Embed_: Allowing extension at almost any point in its design, and published regularly as a crate on [crates.io](http://crates.io), DataFusion can be integrated and tailored for your specific usecase.
 - _High Quality_: Extensively tested, both by itself and with the rest of the Arrow ecosystem, DataFusion can and is used as the foundation for production systems.